GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 4. Enter your bucket name under **Bucket name**.

-  a.
-If the settings of your new bucket are similar to the settings of a pre-existing bucket, simply navigate to **Copy settings from existing bucket** and select your bucket-to-copy from there.
+   1. If the settings of your new bucket are similar to the settings of a pre-existing bucket, simply navigate to **Copy settings from existing bucket** and select your bucket-to-copy from there.
 You may still have to uncheck **Block all public access**, but you are now done.
 ![make_bucket_copy_settings](bucket_creation_1_copy_existing_settings.png)

-   b.
-If you are making a new bucket with settings from scratch, proceed with the following.
+    2. If you are making a new bucket with settings from scratch, proceed with the following.

 		- Select **US East (N. Virginia) us-east-1** as the region.